 A Checklist For Starting Your Own Decorating Business

-It’s a new year and a new decade, so what better time than now to start a new venture.
+It’s a brand new year, so what better time than now to start a new venture.
 Going out on your own can be a daunting task, but with our checklist and winning tips to prepare you, you will feel ready for anything.
 Read on for the questions you should ask yourself before setting up shop.

 Firstly, start by asking yourself these key questions.